 Keep in contact with your Buddy during the semester.
 Even though you will have tons of fun with fellow international students, be sure to hang out with your Buddy as well.
 Buddies can be the best way to get to know Czech culture, make friends with Czech people, and get the most out of your experience abroad.

-To sum up, these are six points you really need to know:
+Six points you really need to know

 - You will get your Buddy’s contact information in an email from Buddy System coordinator about a month before the semester starts.
 Before that, do not worry about a thing.